Poetry is just the evidence of life. If your life is burning well, poetry is just the ash. ~Leonard Cohen

 In fact there was a poem written in 1874 called "Ode" by the English poet Arthur O'Shaughnessy the line "We are the music makers, we are the dreamers of dreams" which I think best sums up for me the styles of wine one can expect to find from a visit to one of my favorite spots in the Carlton area.

 Now I can't say you're going to like each and every wine you encounter here, but you should expect the unexpected.
 I say that because in this uniquely "green" [not in color] building, neatly tucked away in the town of Carlton [a winemaking hub], lies a humongous cooperative winemaking facility founded by Eric Hamacher, where you'll find as many different styles of wine as the winemaking itself.

 It's a shared-facility which often houses 10-12 different artists or as some people like to call them winemakers and to be fair; everyone’s wines are featured on a rotating basis in their tasting room which you see above.

 All of them sharing a space under one roof, one which has produced many of my favorite Oregon producers.
-It's also where, one its long time residents Andrew Rich produces so many tasty wines it would be difficult to name them all here.
-But please click here to see a list of his current offerings from the Northwest inspired Rhone-Zone collection and other favorites.
+It's also where one of its longtime residents Andrew Rich has produced so many tasty wines, it would be difficult to name them all here.
+But please click here to see a list of his current offerings from the Northwest-inspired Rhone-Zone collection and other favorites.

 Now unfortunately for me, even though I did visit Oregon earlier this year, I'm still a bit behind on who's who in the studio these days, but don't let that stop from paying them a visit the next time you find yourself in the area.
 Until next time folks, remember life is short, get out there, discover and find something new.
 Until next time, continue to sip long and prosper cheers!